epinio/epinio/docs/user/explanations/advanced.md

 [Traefik](https://doc.traefik.io/traefik/providers/kubernetes-ingress/)
 running.
 If it wasn't there it installed it.

-As Epinio only check two namespaces for Traefik's presence, namely `traefik` and `kube-system`, it is possible that it tries to install it, despite the cluster having Traefik running.
+As Epinio only checks two namespaces for Traefik's presence, namely `traefik` and `kube-system`, it is possible that it tries to install it, despite the cluster having Traefik running.
 Just in an unexpected place.